 - Using the Import button in Sunstone.

-Following vCenter resources can be easily imported into OpenNebula:
+The following vCenter resources can be easily imported into OpenNebula:

-- vCenter clusters (modelled as OpenNebula Hosts)
+- vCenter clusters (imported as OpenNebula Hosts)

 - VM Templates